oracle/dotnet-db-samples/samples/README.txt

 3) Add Oracle.ManagedDataAccess.dll to the sample application.
 4) Read <GitHub .NET samples directory>\doc\Readme.html, if any.

-While these samples are designed for managed ODP.NET, they can use unmanaged ODP.NET by incorporating Oracle.DataAccess.dll and adding the correct namespace references (i.e. using Oracle.DataAcces.Client; using Oracle.DataAccess.Types;).
+While these samples are designed for managed ODP.NET, they can use unmanaged ODP.NET by incorporating Oracle.DataAccess.dll and adding the correct namespace references (i.e. using Oracle.DataAccess.Client; using Oracle.DataAccess.Types;).

 Parameter Array Binding
 =======================